-Through the delivery of goals, priorities, strategies and plans, the Service is able to ensure that front line services work towards the overall vision and mission.
+Through the delivery of goals, priorities, strategies and plans, the Service is able to ensure that front line services work towards the overall Vision and Mission of the Authority.
 Frameworks and processes allow the services provided to be monitored and scrutinised to provide continuous improvement.